 Diagnosis of obstruction is made by a thorough medical history and a physical examination including a digital rectal examination, combined with radiological imaging such as an X-ray and/or an abdominal CT to rule out any differential diagnosis such as constipation or paralytic ileus.

 Symptoms commonly associated with an obstruction generally include abdominal pain/distention, abdominal colic, nausea and/or vomiting or large volume vomit (emesis) with excessive gastrointestinal secretions.
-Frequent emesis can lead to fluid deficiency and electrolyte imbalance making symptom control imperative.
+Frequent emesis can lead to fluid deficiency and electrolyte imbalance making symptom control imperative

 In proximal obstruction (stomach, duodenum, pancreas, jejunum), vomiting is commonly experienced and can be frequent with large volumes.